-- 5.01.
+- 5-1.
 General.
-These regulations, in addition to those in Section 4, apply to camping at all designated sites. - 5.02.
+These regulations, in addition to those in Section 4, apply to camping at all designated sites. - 5-2.
 Permits Required.
-Permits are required as under Section 4.01 unless the camping activity is part of a special event sanctioned by the Tribal Ogema or Tribal Council, such as a powwow or language camp.
+Permits are required as under Section 4-1. unless the camping activity is part of a special event sanctioned by the Tribal Ogema or Tribal Council, such as a powwow or language camp.
 Permits for special events are available on a first-come, first-served basis and may be administered through on-site registration.
-Camping and trespass permits at designated campsites are \$20.00 per site per week. - 5.03.
+Tribal Members will not be charged a fee for camping or for trespass permits. - 5-3.
 Camping Seasons.
-Designated campsites may only be used from April 1st through October 31st of each year, subject to closures for inclement weather or frozen utilities. - 5.04.
+Designated campsites may only be used from April 1st through October 31st of each year, subject to closures for inclement weather or frozen utilities. - 5-4.
 Speed Limit.
-No person may drive a motorized vehicle within the Gathering Grounds at a speed greater than posted speed, having due regard for the traffic on and the surface and width of the road, and other conditions which affect driving. - 5.05.
+No person may drive a motorized vehicle within the Gathering Grounds at a speed greater than posted speed, having due regard for the traffic on and the surface and width of the road, and other conditions which affect driving. - 5-5.
 Prohibited Activities.
-In addition to Section 4.10 of these regulations, the following activities are prohibited at designated camping sites: - (a) The possession or use of alcohol; - (b) The construction or use of pit toilets or dumping human waste: - (c) Littering; - (d) Access by pets may be restricted or prohibited during certain events.
+In addition to Section 4-10. of these regulations, the following activities are prohibited at designated camping sites: - (a) The possession or use of alcohol; - (b) The construction or use of pit toilets or dumping human waste; - (c) Littering; - (d) Access by pets may be restricted or prohibited during certain events.